Retatrutide and NAD+: Brief Overview

 - Measurements — Waist circumference drops, clothes fit differently

-- Metabolic state — Hunger control effortless, energy stable
+- Metabolic state — Hunger control consistent for most users, energy stable

 - Decision point — Continue, maintain, or advance to Intermediate